Hendrix Greyson: Gambling and downward spiral

-Relationship with Mackenzie
+Relationship with Mackenzie Hargreaves

 The connection between Hendrix and Mackenzie was revisited in 2021, as they establish a romantic relationship.
 Laura Masia of TV Week noted that the pair's friendship was "a constant" throughout the previous year, and Stone replied "After all the drama and pain of the past year, they've found a safe place with each other where they can have a laugh and be happy and forget about the world for a bit."
 The dynamic between them changes after Hendrix asks Mackenzie to help catch a spider and they nearly kiss.
 Stone explained to Masia that as they try to get the spider off the couch, they accidentally fall into each other's arms.
 The spark from the first time they met comes back and there is a clear attraction between them.
 Stone joked, "The spark has always been there – they just needed a little Neighbours hijinks to push them in the right direction!"
 Hendrix and Mackenzie think their friendship has been "ruined", but they clear the air and decide to remain friends.
 However, when Mackenzie cancels plans to hang out with him, Hendrix misses her company and his reaction hints at his strong feelings for her.

 Stone admitted to having a bad reaction to the pairing because she was heavily invested in her character's relationship with Richie Amblin (Lachie Morris).
 She thought Richie was what Mackenzie needed at the time, but she was enjoying the more playful, happier side of her character that Hendrix brought out in her.
 She also said Hendrix made Mackenzie feel more "grounded" and "sure of herself".
 When asked by Joe Julians of the Radio Times if Mackenzie was being honest with herself about why she only wanted to be friends with Hendrix, Stone replied "I think she was starting to like him that way but I don't think she was cognisant of it.
 I think she was very keen to just chalk it down to friendship and finding new closeness with someone after her recent love issues, so I don't think she thought that it was romantic.
 I think she was telling the truth."
 Hendrix and Mackenzie hold off on telling Harlow about their romance to avoid upsetting her, following her own relationship break up.
 Stone pointed out that Mackenzie also puts off actually dating Hendrix properly, but it becomes harder for her to keep everyone happy.